 Clementines and almonds are two healthy foods that you can easily eat at work for a mid-afternoon snack.

-String cheese is a convenient snack full of beneficial nutrients.
+String cheese is a convenient snack full of nutrients.

-Turkey is a rich source of many vitamins and minerals, especially vitamin B6, a nutrient that’s essential for energy production.
-Plus, cheese is loaded with important nutrients, including calcium and vitamin D (45, 46).
+Turkey is a rich source of many vitamins and minerals, especially vitamin B6.
+This nutrient is essential for

-Smoked salmon is a highly nutritious snack that’s rich in protein and omega-3 fatty acids that act as powerful anti-inflammatories and may help reduce your risk of conditions, such as heart disease and depression (
+Smoked salmon is a highly nutritious snack that’s rich in protein and omega-3 fatty acids.
+These act as powerful

-Seaweed snacks are crispy squares sliced from sheets of seaweed that have been dried and seasoned with salt.
+Seaweed snacks are crispy squares sliced from sheets of seaweed.
+These have been dried and seasoned with salt.